wzkariampuzha/SurgUI/README.md

 #### Saved Annotations
 - The saved images and the .json files from labelme annotations are stored in `images` folder for each video.
 - When complete, go to File > Save
-- **Check** your annotation, especially rating, files for completeness
+- **Check** your annotations, especially rating, files for completeness!
+Sometimes they don't save!